isabella232/ContactAngle/README.md

+##  See  [src/ContactAngle](src/ContactAngle) for more specific details.

  ----------------------------------------------------------------

-## This is a fork of https://github.com/AhmedAlratrout/ContactAngle-Curvature-Roughness (2017)

-The code is restructured and built on top of libvoxel (version 2020), and foam3xm (minified (open)foam code).
+This is a fork of https://github.com/AhmedAlratrout/ContactAngle-Curvature-Roughness (2017) The code is restructured and built on top of libvoxel (version 2020), and foam3xm -- minified (open)foam-extend library.
-This simplifies installation by removng the dependancy on official openfoam, and also provides further flexibility on the image format through the use of the [](src/libvoxel) library.
+This simplifies installation by removng the dependancy on official openfoam.
+Additionally it provides further flexibility on the input image format through the use of the [libvoxel](src/libvoxel) library.

 Currently there is no `test` case developed for the ContactAngle code, so the make test below will not codes in this folder.

-##  See  [src/ContactAngle](src/ContactAngle) for more specific details.

 See also README files for other modules  which are located in their own directories.

  ----------------------------------------------------------------